qtx73/rv32core/README.md

 - Program Counter (PC) register
 - Instruction Register (IR)

+The core includes a stall mechanism that allows the pipeline to be temporarily halted:
+- When the `stall` signal is asserted, register updates and state transitions are suspended
+- PC and IR values are preserved during stall cycles
+- Register file writes are disabled during stall cycles
+- This allows the core to handle situations like memory access delays or hazards

 ### Memory Interface

 - **Instruction Memory**: Connected through i_mem_addr and i_mem_data